 THIRD READING OF BILLS-Continued

 amendments-continued

+deadline to submit floor amendments to Chief

+Clerk

+delivered to Chief Clerk, number of copies

+required to be 69(a)

+electronic distribution of

 floor amendments.
 See also AMENDMENTSfloor amendments 69(a)

 not acted on for one legislative day as

 amended 69(d)

 lay on table 86

 not in order-

-seven days prior to specified Joint
+seven days prior to specified Joint Rules

-Rules deadlines 69(e)(2)
+deadlines 69(e)(2)

-two days prior to specified
+two days prior to specified constitutional

-constitutional deadline 69(e)(1)
+deadline 69(e)(1)

-number of copies required to be delivered
+number of copies required to be delivered to Chief

-to Chief Clerk 69(a)
+Clerk 69(a)

-prepared or approved as to form by
+prepared or approved as to form by Legislative

-Legislative Counsel 69(a)
+Counsel

-substantially amended 77.2
+substantially amended

-analysis required prior to consideration on 56.6, 68.6
+analysis required prior to consideration on.
+56.6, 68.6

 inactive file, 1-day notice to return from 78

 order of business on Daily File 63(5), 63(6)

-return from inactive file, 1-day notice 78
+return from inactive file, 1-day notice

 TIE VOTE 82, 107

 TIME

+allowed to debate, to open, or to close 108

+convening session, for

 may not yield in debate 108

+time certain-

+recess to

+postpone to

 TRANSMITTAL OF ASSEMBLY JOINT

 RESOLUTIONS 37.5